-A Engineer officer in is true, surveyed and a ch district.
-But he had per ably 200 a.m. s as look after, and by the condition of his minute he could not be abligations.
-The will a sub-of-size meason indiciones was that a boil thirty for broad we d in the mass of a few years, common to blooms original dimensional till at last a deep various measurable by inches, was all that termained on the canal the rest of it becoming a footpulator movel lers human and bestial.
-The tail of the channel, o. course, simula mismably in length, because the trank had not been sufficiently excavated, probably an inch per armum having been deposited upon the sole.
-When there was water, some noble feedles would take the liberty of throwing embankments across the bed, and monopolize it for his Persant wheels.
+A European officer, it is true, superintended each district.
+But he had probably 300 canals to look after, and by the condition of his nature he could not be ubiquitous.
+The evil result of the natives' indolence was, that a bed thirty feet broad would in the course of a few years, contract to half its original dimensions, till at last a deep cunette, measurable by inches, was all that remained of the canal, the rest of it becoming a footpath for travellers human and bestial.
+The tail of the channel, of course, shrank miserably in length, because the trunk had not been sufficiently excavated, probably an inch per annum having been deposited upon the sole.
+When there was water, some noble feoffee would take the liberty of throwing embankments across the bed, and monopolize it for his Persianwheels.
 By abundant activity and attention, the European overseer often discovered a flagrant abuse; such as a canal reported cleared out, but never touched: at the same time, the amount of undiscovered rascality, small, but by degrees becoming uncomfortably great, was amply sufficient to hinder the improvement of the country.

-Sind, Mr. John Bull, was an Eastern Ireland on The idlers, her male children, would a large scale. not work; they almost preferred starving: the women and infants declared they could not work; all chose rather want with ease than wealth with industry.
+Sind, Mr. John Bull, was an Eastern Ireland on a large scale.
+The idlers, her male children, would not work; they almost preferred starving: the women and infants declared they could not work; all chose rather want with ease than wealth with industry.
 Had you relieved their necessities, Hibernian-like, they would but have cursed the niggard hand that only feeds and clothes them.
 The sole chance of reclaiming the country, apparently, was to provide peculiar facilities for immigration, or to raise the dull mass of natives by a leaven of the manly races that tenant the neighbouring mountains.
 The latter experiment might, even in these days, be easily and profitably tried.
 The eight or ten shillings a month which an able-bodied man can earn at this work, would induce thousands of Bráhuis and Belochs from the Kelat Hills to spend the cold season on the plains, with the express proviso of being allowed to return for the summer to their families and homes.
 A single little Highlander would do the work of three Southrons.